wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (d) Any International Searching Authority may perform the obligations referred to in paragraphs (a) and (b) through another agency responsible to it.

-### Rule 45 Translation of the International Search Report
+### Rule 45---Translation of the International Search Report

 ##### 45.1 Languages

 International search reports and declarations referred to in Article 17(2)(a) shall, when not in English, be translated into English.

-### Rule 46 Amendment of Claims before the International Bureau
+### Rule 46---Amendment of Claims before the International Bureau

 ##### 46.1 Time Limit